0x42697262/obsidian_files/» Notes/Writeups/(root-me.org) TELNET - authentication.md

 ## Description

-A [[TELNET]] network packet file needs to be analyzed as [[Capture The Flag|CTF]].
+A TELNET network packet file needs to be analyzed as Capture The Flag.
 The goal is to find the password.

 ## Solution

-[[TELNET]] sends the password requests one character of the user password at a time.
-I thought the method would be similar to a [[File Transfer Protocol]].
-To solve this challenge, I used [[Wireshark]] as a tool to filter the packet data with `telnet.data` and then find the frames that contains `Data: Password:` until we find `Data: \r`.
+ TELNET sends the password requests one character of the user password at a time.
+I thought the method would be similar to a File Transfer Protocol.
+To solve this challenge, I used Wireshark as a tool to filter the packet data with `telnet.data` and then find the frames that contains `Data: Password:` until we find `Data: \r`.
 I was able to acquire the password by manually checking each frames after filtering the data.
 This is still an **inefficient** method.

-A better approach of this would be to open up [[Wireshark]] and right click the first frame of a [[TELNET]] frame request then select `Follow -> TCP Stream`.
+A better approach of this would be to open up Wireshark and right click the first frame of a TELNET frame request then select `Follow -> TCP Stream`.
 The result looks like this:

 ```
 ........... ..!.."..'.....#..%..%........... ..!..".."........P. ....".....b........b....
 B.